RAref/Task/README.md

 # University
- this project contains four python file
+ This project contains four python file

  1 : FCGR.py this is a class for classic and our FCGR Encoder